 The landscape has made arable farming difficult and therefore is often left to pasture or maintained by sheep.
 The introduction of artificial fertilisers widens the use for arable farming in the more modern day environment; however, sheep still dominate the scene.

 The area is rich with archaeology.
 At the top of the hill sits the Iron Age hillfort of Nettlecombe Tout.
 Surrounding the spurs are a number of cross dikes and tumuli.
 Also, to the east, is the Dorsetshire Gap, an ancient junction of five medieval routes.
 None of these are in use by modern traffic, but cutting right through the centre is the Wessex Ridgeway.
 The Wessex Ridgeway is a combination of roads and tracks that slice from east to west, across Dorset.
-It is very likely that this route was utilised in many different periods.
+It is very likely that this route was utilised throughout many different periods.

 Head to the right hand corner of the field, bordered by another cross dike.
-As you pass you can see that the trees have added themselves to the banks making the lumps and bumps of these boundaries even more solid.
+As you pass you can see that the trees have grown into the banks making the lumps and bumps of these boundaries even more solid.
 Join onto a track and pass a mast and the piggery to your right.
 When you meet some trees, fork left to cut diagonally through the field (or circle the boundary if there are crops present and no clear path).
 At the trees, you cut through your final cross dike of the western flank.
 Head through the left hand metal gate and then cut straight down to the farm below.
-The small chapel, with its new thatched roof, can be seen in the valley on your left.
+The small chapel, with its thatched roof, can be seen in the valley on your left.
 Continue down the hill towards Lyscombe Farm, exiting the field over a smart new stile and onto the county road.
 Turn left to make your way through the small hamlet.

 The name Lyscombe is recorded from Saxon times and occupation can be assumed to have been throughout the medieval period and then either undeveloped or shrunk.
 Lyscombe was sold off in 1880 and the sale map shows only three buildings in the hamlet: a late medieval barn, a cottage and a chapel.
 Later buildings were developed in the 19th century including the farmhouse and surrounding barns, using some of the flint wall remains from the old barn in their construction.
 Up until the Second World War the barn was in reasonable condition, still preserving its original 16th century roof, it was very well built, with good stone and fine flint work but only parts of the walls survive today.